jkitchin/literature-alerts/md/CO2RR.md

 [Zu-Guo Yu](https://openalex.org/A5026047510), [Yicheng Li](https://openalex.org/A5028956096), [Nana Gao](https://openalex.org/A5001822170), [Ernest Pahuyo Delmo](https://openalex.org/A5078369945), [Guofu Hou](https://openalex.org/A5023512437), [A-Li Luo](https://openalex.org/A5006467926), [Dongyang Wang](https://openalex.org/A5016806564), [Ke Chen](https://openalex.org/A5070243838), [Markus Antonietti](https://openalex.org/A5075963769), [Tianxi Liu](https://openalex.org/A5088949593), [Zhihong Tian](https://openalex.org/A5049647814), Angewandte Chemie.
 None(None)] 2024.https://doi.org/10.1002/anie.202404676.

-Copper (Cu)‐based catalysts have established their unique capability for yielding wide value‐added products from CO2.
-Herein, we demonstrate that the pathways of the electrocatalytic CO2 reduction reaction (CO2RR) can be rationally altered toward C1 or C2+ products by simply optimizing the coordination of Cu with O‐containing organic species (squarate (C4O4) and cyclohexanhexanone (C6O6)).
-It is revealed that the strength of Cu‐O bonds can significantly affect the morphologies and electronic structures of derived Cu catalysts, resulting in the distinct behaviors during CO2RR.
-Specifically, the C6O6‐Cu catalysts made up from organized nanodomains shows a dominant C1 pathway with a total Faradaic efficiency (FE) of 63.7% at ‐1.0 V (versus reversible hydrogen electrode, RHE).
-In comparison, the C4O4‐Cu with an about perfect crystalline structure results in uniformly dispersed Cu‐atoms, showing a notable FE of 65.8% for C2+ products with enhanced capability of C‐C coupling.
-The latter system also shows stable operation over at least 10 h with a high current density of 205.1 mA cm‐2 at ‐1.0 VRHE, i.e. is already at the boarder of practical relevance.
-This study sheds light on the rational design of Cu‐based catalysts for directing the CO2RR reaction pathway.
+Copper (Cu)-based catalysts have established their unique capability for yielding wide value-added products from CO2.
+Herein, we demonstrate that the pathways of the electrocatalytic CO2 reduction reaction (CO2RR) can be rationally altered toward C1 or C2+ products by simply optimizing the coordination of Cu with O-containing organic species (squarate (C4O4) and cyclohexanhexanone (C6O6)).
+It is revealed that the strength of Cu-O bonds can significantly affect the morphologies and electronic structures of derived Cu catalysts, resulting in the distinct behaviors during CO2RR.
+Specifically, the C6O6-Cu catalysts made up from organized nanodomains shows a dominant C1 pathway with a total Faradaic efficiency (FE) of 63.7% at -1.0 V (versus reversible hydrogen electrode, RHE).
+In comparison, the C4O4-Cu with an about perfect crystalline structure results in uniformly dispersed Cu-atoms, showing a notable FE of 65.8% for C2+ products with enhanced capability of C-C coupling.
+The latter system also shows stable operation over at least 10 h with a high current density of 205.1 mA cm-2 at -1.0 VRHE, i.e. is already at the boarder of practical relevance.
+This study sheds light on the rational design of Cu-based catalysts for directing the CO2RR reaction pathway.